Experience the real Kentucky with Wild Turkey at The Whiskey Jar

 And if you’re looking to go a bit deeper in, sign up to learn how to make an Old Fashioned the right way, with the Wild Turkey 101 masterclass taking place exclusively during the Taste of Real Kentucky events.
 The 30 minute workshop costs £10 and will include lessons on concocting (and tasting!) the perfect Old Fashioned, with a 101 Old Fashioned kit to take home and impress your friends with your new-found skills.
 You’ll also get two cocktails to drink during the event.

 The Wild Turkey ‘Taste of Kentucky’ event at The Whiskey Jar is free to attend and open to all: 5.30pm – 11pm.
-For further details, please visit: Facebook.com/wildturkeyUK

-To book your place on the additional Wild Turkey 101 masterclass (£10) click here: https://lineupnow.com/event/taste-of-real-kentucky-1
+For further details, please visit: Facebook.com/wildturkeyUK.
+To book your place on the additional Wild Turkey 101 masterclass (£10) click here.

 COMPETITION: Attend the ‘Taste of Real Kentucky’ event and win a ticket for the Wild Turkey 101 Old Fashioned masterclass for you and a friend (£20).
 To enter click here!